 A business bank account makes your financial life easier by separating your personal and business finances.
-Finding the best business checking account for your business will save you time and headaches all year long, especially at tax time
+Finding the best business checking account for your business will save you time and headaches all year long, especially at tax time.

 What makes a good business checking account?

+Checking accounts are the most common business bank accounts.
 Before you gather the necessary documents and swing into the first bank you see, remember: not all business checking accounts are created equally.
 You want an account that fits your business needs and maybe checks a few extra boxes as well.

 If you’re looking for the best business bank accounts, these are the most important features.